Linear Alignment of Vision-language Models for Image Captioning: Experiments

 \section{Experiments}

-We show results for \OurMethod on the common captioning benchmarks MS-COCO \citep{lin_microsoft_2014} and Flickr30k \citep{young_from_2014} in \cref{sec:exp_captioning}.
+First, we show results for \OurMethod on the common captioning benchmarks MS-COCO \citep{lin_microsoft_2014} and Flickr30k \citep{young_from_2014} in \cref{sec:exp_captioning}.
 To investigate how \OurMethod copes with noisy data and video captions, we additionally show results for the VizWiz \citep{gurari_captioning_2020} and MSRVTT \citep{xu_msrvtt_2016} datasets.
-Further, we investigate the transfer capabilities of (i) our linear mapping alone and (ii) of mapping and datastore combined across different domains.
-In \cref{sec:experiments_metric} we evaluate our proposed image captioning metrics on the Flickr8k-Expert and Flickr8K-Crowdflower datasets \citep{hodosh_framing_2013}.
-Finally, in \cref{exp:dal} we demonstrate that synthetic captions lead to a boost in performance on our proposed metrics.
+Moreover, we investigate the transfer capabilities of (i) our linear mapping alone and (ii) of mapping and datastore combined across different domains.
+In \cref{sec:experiments_metric} we evaluate our proposed image captioning metrics on the Flickr8k-Expert and Flickr8K-Crowdflower \citep{hodosh_framing_2013}, and the THumB dataset \citep{kasai_transparent_2022}.
+Finally, we evaluate different linear alignment methods on cross-modal retrieval on MS-COCO and Flickr30k benchmarks and contrast their performance to their unaligned counterparts in \cref{sec:cross_modal_retrieval}.

+We leverage retrieval augmentation to enable caption generation via a generative LM.
+This results in an extremely efficient training protocol which merely requires computation of the linear mapping to align the pre-trained CLIP.

 \paragraph{Implementation Details} During downstream evaluation of our linear alignment we rely on cosine similarity for retrieval of texts related to an image.
 Therefore, we evaluate all CLIP vision encoders on cross-modal retrieval tasks in \cref{sec:additional_results} to find a suitable encoder for \OurMethod.
 Based on our findings, we choose RN50$\times$64 \citep{he_deep_2016} as our retrieval model.\footnote{We take the RN50$\times$64 model from the official repository at \url{https://github.com/openai/CLIP}.} After embedding images and captions we normalize and center them as suggested by \citet{artetxe_learning_2016}.
 To compute our mapping, we use orthogonal procrustes by default as described by \cref{eq:procrustes}.
 In certain settings, we use an unconstrained version, i.e., ordinary least squares.
 We elaborate in \cref{sec:additional_results} which version we use for the different experiments.